vineelkovvuri/vineelkovvuri/articles/UART-From-AVR-to-Linux-to-Logic-Analyzer/Readme.md

 This confirms both the transmission of data from uC and reception on the host machine.
 But in order to actually look at the electrical signals we can use a cheap logic analyzer.
-This logic analyzer works with ![Saleae Logic Analyzer software](https://www.saleae.com/downloads/).
+This logic analyzer works with [Saleae Logic Analyzer software](https://www.saleae.com/downloads/).

 Below is the waveforms captured and appropriately decoded in the logic analyzer